Tell me about new product features as they come out

-The editor actually 'gets' your code and deeply understands its structure, supporting all PHP language features for modern and legacy projects.
+The editor actually 'gets' your code and deeply understands its structure, supporting all the PHP language features for modern and legacy projects.
 It provides the best code completion, refactorings, on-the-fly error prevention, and more.

-Perform many routine tasks right from the IDE, thanks to Version Control Systems integration, support for remote deployment, databases/SQL, command-line tools, Vagrant, Composer, REST Client, and many other tools.
+Perform many routine tasks right from the IDE, thanks to the Version Control Systems integration, support for remote deployment, databases/SQL, command-line tools, Vagrant, Composer, REST Client, and many other tools.

-Be the master of your codebase thanks to efficient, lightning-fast navigation features.
+Be the master of your codebase thanks to the efficient, lightning-fast navigation features.
 The IDE understands where you want to go and gets you there instantly.

 PhpStorm is renowned for its zero-configuration Visual Debugger, providing extraordinary insight into what goes on in your application at every step.
 It works with Xdebug and Zend Debugger, and can be used both locally and remotely.
-Unit Testing with PHPUnit, BDD with Behat and profiler integration are also available.
+Unit Testing with PHPUnit, BDD with Behat and profiler integration are all also available.

 Postfix code completion has existed in PhpStorm since version 9, but only provided a limited number of predefined templates.
 PhpStorm 2018.2 takes postfix completion to the next level by allowing you to add custom postfix completion templates.
 Create templates to match your project and your personal coding style!

-PhpStorm 2018.2 introduces a refactoring that allows for moving an instance method to a parameter class or to a field class.
+PhpStorm 2018.2 introduces a refactoring that allows moving an instance method to a parameter class or to a field class.
 Simply invoke the Move refactoring on a method declaration, and, if the new refactoring can be applied, you will see a dialog prompting you to choose the target class.